seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 Memory Model for Concurrent Operations
 --------------------------------------

-The LLVM IR does not define any way to start parallel threads of execution or to register signal handlers.
-Nonetheless, there are platform-specific ways to create them, and we define LLVM IR's behavior in their presence.
+The LLVM37 IR does not define any way to start parallel threads of execution or to register signal handlers.
+Nonetheless, there are platform-specific ways to create them, and we define LLVM37 IR's behavior in their presence.
 This model is inspired by the C++0x memory model.

 For a more informal introduction to this model, see the :doc:`Atomics`.